 The table indicates that newborns to foreign mothers are about 50 to 80 grams heavier than those born to natives (in 2001, 3,292 grams for immigrants and 3,237 for natives).
 By nationality, the heaviest babies are born to Moroccans (3,360 grams in 2001), followed by Ecuadorians (3,273 grams in 2001) and Romanians (3,219 grams in 2001).
-The previous ranking on the size of babies contrasts with the statistics reported by the World Bank on the incidence of low birth (i.e. live births under 2,500) in the origin countries.
-Accordingly, Romania is the country with the lowest rate (9 percent in 2000), followed by Morocco (15,4 percent in 2004) and Ecuador (16 percent in 2000).
-The low birth rate in Spain was 6,5 percent in 2000 and increased to 7.7 in 2010.
+The previous ranking is not consistent with the aggregate statistics reported by the World Bank on the incidence of low birth weight (i.e. live births under 2,500) in the origin countries.
+Accordingly, Romania is the country with the lowest incidence of low birth weight (9 percent of the births in 2000), followed by Morocco (15.4 percent in 2004) and Ecuador (16 percent in 2000).
+The low weight birth rate in Spain was 6.5 percent in 2000 and increased to 7.7 in 2010.

-The second data source employed in the analysis is the Vital Statistics for Ecuador, from the Instituto Nacional de Estadística y Censos.
+The second data source in the analysis is the Vital Statistics for Ecuador, from the Instituto Nacional de Estadística y Censos.
 The data covers all registered births occurred in the country.
 To register a birth, the parents or legal representative of the newborn has to present an administrative form ("Informe Estadístico del Nacido Vivo") that contains information on the birth outcome.
 When the birth occurs at a hospital the form is completed by a health professional, otherwise it is completed by an administrative officer at the registry.
 A key piece of information for the current study is the birth weight, which has to be measured at most one hour after occurrence.
 It is then very likely that when the birth does not occur in a hospital or is not assisted by a health professional the information is missing.
 In the early 2000s the rate of underreported birth weight is around 40%.
 However, this rate is unevenly distributed across different groups.
-According to Table 4, underreporting in 2001 is less than 30% among mothers with more than primary education and births occurred in hospitals.
-The rate of underreporting in urban areas is also much lower than in rural areas (38 percent and 73 percent respectively).
+According to Table 4, underreporting in 2001 is less than 30% among mothers with more than primary education and among births that happen in hospitals.
+The rate of underreporting in urban areas is also much lower than in rural areas (38 percent versus 73 percent).
 By 2002, the underreporting rate had decreased to 32% in urban areas, to 20% in hospitals and to 24% among mothers with more than primary education.